 What do Farmers do?

-Farmers main aim is production, to create an income from selling their stock.
-You might be growing crops, raising livestock, poultry, fish, or shellfish, material and fibres, or other agricultural products.
+A farmer’s main aim is production, to create an income from selling their stock.
+You might be growing crops, raising livestock, poultry, fish, or shellfish, materials and fibres, or other agricultural products.
 Or you could be producing dairy products, ornamental plants or nursery products.
 Some Farmers raise both crops and livestock, as well as producing food for their animals.